-Synthesizing the preceding example results in a design that is functionally identical to Example 3-20 (given data in the range specified by the preceding example).
-The final RTL design is smaller in area and has a faster clock speed, because smaller bit-widths result in reduced logic.
+Synthesizing the preceding example results in a design that is functionally identical to the Basic Arithmetic example shown in Standard Types (given data in the range specified by the preceding example).
+The final RTL design is smaller in area and has a faster clock speed, because smaller bitwidths result in reduced logic.